 See the separate resource for Information Design.

 With interactive narrative the reader interacts directly with the story, influencing its narrative outcome(s).
 The reader becomes a participant, an interactor.
-Examples / prototypes can be found in games, radio programs, and location-aware applications.
+Examples / prototypes can be found in games, radio programs, location-aware applications, and museums.

 (2014) by Dene Grigar and Greg Philbrook.
 An interactive, multimedia poem about one man's encounter with the forces of nature.